CleveritDemo/copilot-software-architecture-demo/README.md

 5. All the use cases of the actor.
 ```

-### Troubleshooting: En caso que genere actores diferentes
+### Troubleshooting: In case different actors are generated

-Para este caso GitHub Copilot nos ha generado actores diferentes a los que hemos venido manejando.
-Nos ha generado en concreto los siguientes actores: **Participant** y **Admin**
+In this case, GitHub Copilot has generated different actors than those we have been handling.
+Specifically, it has generated the following actors: **Participant** and **Admin**.

-Sin embargo esto no se adapta a las reglas de negocio completas previamente indicadas, ya que el actor **Participant** carece de las capacidades de crear eventos de un usuario **Organizer**.
-Por ende le pediremos a GitHub Copilot que haga enfasis en los actores previamente identificados **Common User** y **Admin User**, mediante un prompt.
+However, this does not fully adapt to the previously indicated business rules, as the **Participant** actor lacks the capabilities to create events like an **Organizer** user.
+Therefore, we will ask GitHub Copilot to emphasize the previously identified actors **Common User** and **Admin User** through a prompt.

 **Fix prompt (Only Apply if necessary)**

 `
-@workspace Previuously you identified the actors of this system as "Common User" and "Admin User".
-In order to create this system, we need to keep those actors instead the actors you created recently, because all the business rules doesn't apply completely to the newer ones, so this means that "Common User" and "Admin User" must be keeped.
-Also take note that Common User have the business rules of a Attendant and Organizer, as you described prevously.
+@workspace Previously you identified the actors of this system as "Common User" and "Admin User".
+In order to create this system, we need to keep those actors instead of the actors you created recently, because all the business rules don't apply completely to the newer ones.
+This means that "Common User" and "Admin User" must be kept.
+Also, take note that Common User has the business rules of both an Attendant and Organizer, as you described previously.
 `

 - AdminUser.md